Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 ## Code
 * W3 School and StackFlow were greatly used through out this project.

-* The backend form validation was found on pritty printed Youtube tutorials.
+* The backend form validation witch wtforms was found on pritty printed Youtube tutorials.

 * Flaskpalletsprojects.com for guidance when I got stuck with flask related questions.